 When it comes to cardio, an essential part of any workout routine, there are more than plenty of exercises you can do at home with minimum or no equipment.
 You don’t need to hit the gym to start burning calories and getting fit.
 Here are some of the exercises you can incorporate into your routine easily:

-Another thing you can do if you want an even more effective cardiovascular workout is to get an exercise bike.
+On the other hand, it’s also important to know that you can do cardio exercises in several ways.
+For instance, another thing you can do if you want an even more effective cardiovascular workout is to get an exercise bike.
 It doesn’t have to be this huge apparatus, there are amazing fold-away exercise bikes that will provide the same quality workout, and when you’re done just fold it and put it away somewhere where it bothers you the least.
-Just make sure you don’t skip on cardio, strength building is great but needs these exercises plus the warmup we already mentioned to make for a full well-rounded routine.
+Just make sure you don’t skip oncardio, strength building is great but needs these exercises plus the warmup we already mentioned to make for a full well-rounded routine.

 Every good home workout routine includes both cardio and strength-building exercises.
 The good news is that you can do the latter without or with minimum equipment (some hand weights or dumbbells).
 Using only your body weight can also be more than enough for an effective workout, but as you get stronger you should consider including weights from time to time.
 According to researchers, 2 or 3 days of strength-building exercises a week are perfect for muscle-building.
 We’ll recommend a couple of great exercises to get you started with building those muscles: